opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/cybersource/iFrame/README.md

 The integration supports:

-* Authorization of Cybersource Payments using the OPF "iFrame" UX Pattern
+* Authorization of Cybersource payments using the OPF "iFrame" UX Pattern
 * Deferred Capture support
 * Refunds
 * Reauthorization of saved payment